 At the time of submission, authors need to provide the list and order of authors without any conflict.
-Further addition, deletion or rearrangement of author names and order in the authors' list should be requested journal editor just before the manuscript has been accepted.
-For such change, the corresponding author should send written confirmation letters from all authors to the editor explaining the reason for change including the consent of all authors.
+Further addition, deletion, or rearrangement of author names and order in the authors' list should be requested journal editor just before the manuscript has been accepted.
+For such change, the corresponding author should send written confirmation letters from all authors to the editor explaining the reason for the change including the consent of all authors.
 This would be possible only in exceptional circumstances and the Editor considers the addition, deletion, or rearrangement of the author's names and order after the manuscript has been accepted.
 Before that, the manuscript will be suspended from publication.

-Reviewers are the honorary volunteers that play a pivotal role in publishing standards.
+Reviewers are the honorary volunteers who play a pivotal role in publishing standards.
 The review process involves the following steps:

 - Double-blind peer-review